Hyle-org/devhub-hyle/docs/developers/general-doc/pipelined-proving.md

 Even with pipelined proving, the delay in proof generation and submission can delay transaction finality and create uncertainty when determining the initial state of subsequent transactions.

-To remove this bottleneck, Hylé enforces timeouts for blob transactions.
+To remove this bottleneck, Hylé enforces **timeouts** for blob transactions.

 Each blob transaction is assigned a specific time limit for the associated proof to be submitted and verified.
-If the proof is not successfully provided within this window, the transaction is rejected: it is ignored for state updates but remains recorded in the block.
+If the app's front-end doesn't submit a proof within this window, the transaction is included in the block, marked as Rejected, and is ignored for state updates.

 The inclusion of the unproven transaction in the block ensures transparency, as the transaction data remains accessible.